natcap/invest.users-guide/source/seasonal_water_yield.rst

 The former approach puts greater emphasis on the land-use and land-cover of a site, since the focus is on net generation from that pixel.
-It accounts for the subsidy of water from upslope pixels, but does not consider downgradient effects.
-It represents a potential to generate streamflow (not an actual generation of flow).
+It accounts for the subsidy of water from upslope pixels, but does not consider downslope effects.
+It represents the *potential* to generate streamflow (not an actual generation of flow).

 The second approach puts more emphasis on the topographic position of a